What can be compared to the excitement of welcoming a new baby to your home?

 Put Your Toddler First

 What to do if both of your children need you at the same time?
 Since your baby’s needs are more basic, respond to your toddler first and then take care of the baby together.
-The baby isn’t old enough to get hurt if you tend to their older sibling first.
+Unfortunately, the baby isn’t old enough to get hurt if you tend to their older sibling first.

 But your toddler will surely notice and remember that you chose the baby over them.